oracle-cne/ocne/doc/manpages/ocne-application.md

     The name of the catalog that contains the application.

 `-b`, `--built-in-catalog` *built-in-catalog*
     Install the built-in catalog into the ocne-system namespace.
-The cluster container runtime must be configured with the image registry name..
+The cluster container runtime must be configured with the image registry name.

 `-N`, `--name` *application-name*
     The name of the application to install.